van-richard/CodingNotes/_sources/notebooks/02-simulation/amber.md

+# Setup

-# Custom `modules` Files
+- `modules` Files

 - I prepared several configuration files so Amber, Qchem, and several conda environments can be loaded

-- To include my files in your shell environment, add the following to `~/.bashrc`
+- To include them in your shell environment, add the following to `~/.bashrc`

 ```bash
 # Prepends directory path of module files to MODULEPATH environment